-X blocking 8,000 accounts in India after Centre’s orders
+X’s Global Government Affairs account blocked in India

 “Unlike users located in India, X is restricted by Indian law in its ability to bring legal challenges against these executive orders,” it said.
 “However, we encourage all users who are impacted by these blocking orders to seek appropriate relief from the courts.”

-The statement came hours after India blocked the social media accounts of at least four news portals – Maktoob Media, The Kashmiriyat, Free Press Kashmir and the United States-based Muslim – amid tensions with Pakistan.
+The statement by X’s Global Government Affairs unit came hours after India blocked the social media accounts of at least four news portals – Maktoob Media, The Kashmiriyat, Free Press Kashmir and the United States-based Muslim – amid tensions with Pakistan.

 The accounts were blocked in response to legal demands by the Indian government, said X and another social media platform Instagram.